glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

   Source : http://15418.courses.cs.cmu.edu/spring2014/lecture/snoopimpl1/slide_021

 :::tip
-In relation to concurrency, see also [concurrency and parallelism](/computer-and-programming-fundamentals/concurrency-and-parallelism).
+In relation to concurrency, see also [concurrency](/computer-and-programming-fundamentals/concurrency).
 :::